wp-plugins/terribl/readme.txt

 4. This is a screen shot of the Stats page with some example stats.

 == Changelog ==

+= 1.2.11.04 =
+* Added a whole new Widget that makes link sharing easy and customizable.

 = 1.2.04.22 =
 * Changed the In-Bound Links Report and Widget to order Validated Links by Impressions first and then by clicks.